Quick Guide to Financial Aid

 - Additional grants are offered through NYS.
 They include veteran awards for Vietnam or Persian Gulf veterans, as well as a child of a deceased or disabled veteran.
 NYS offers grants and scholarships to a child of a deceased firefighter, police officer or correction officer, and to Native Americans.
 Scholarship funding is also available for the children and spouses of victims of the September 11th attacks.
 You are encouraged to contact NYS Higher Education Services Corporation at 1-888-NYS-HESC about these opportunities.

-- If interested in a work-study position on the SUNY Adirondack campus or Wilton center, students file the Free Application for Federal Student Aid (FAFSA) annually and express interest for the appropriate question.
+- If interested in a work-study position on the SUNY Adirondack campus or SUNY Adirondack Saratoga, students file the Free Application for Federal Student Aid (FAFSA) annually and express interest for the appropriate question.
 All students are reviewed and awarded either federal work-study in compliance with federal regulations for such or SUNY Adirondack’s institutional work program.
 Prior to starting classes, students must complete employment paperwork and orientation for new hires.